Insights

 Maximising the benefits of MMC

-How engineers and designers respond to the challenge on the first wave of hospitals has implications for the future pipeline, as it presents an important opportunity to influence thinking.
-To do this, our specialist healthcare teams have been drawing on experiences from schemes where MMC is at a similar or more advanced stage of adoption such as Clatterbridge Cancer Centre and The Grange University Hospital.
-Below, we list our recommendations.
+How engineers and designers respond to the challenge on the first wave of hospitals has implications for future projects, as it presents an important opportunity to influence thinking.
+Our specialist healthcare teams have demonstrated that MMC can bring real value when implemented appropriately; drawing on experiences from schemes where MMC delivered time, cost, and wider benefits that are derived from MMC such as at Clatterbridge Cancer Centre and The Grange University Hospital.

 1/Taking a system-agnostic approach